See the rebuilding the West Beach rock wall timeline

 |October - December 2019|

 Dismantling of existing rock and sorting, earthworks to bank, placement of geotextile and new rock.
-Northern extent of works.
+Northern and Southern extent of works.

 Works will pause for 2 weeks over the Christmas/New Year period, resuming in January 2020